jhenstridge/www.jamesh.id.au/content/blog/2008/upnp-ps3.md

     a web browser), and add the directories you want to export.
 6. Test things on the PS3.

-Things aren\'t perfect though.
-As MediaTomb is simply piping the transcoded audio to the PS3, it doesn\'t implement seeking on such files, and it seems that the PS3 won\'t even let you pause a stream that doesn\'t allow seeking.
+Things aren't perfect though.
+As MediaTomb is simply piping the transcoded audio to the PS3, it doesn't implement seeking on such files, and it seems that the PS3 won't even let you pause a stream that doesn't allow seeking.
 With a less generalised transcoding backend, it seems like it should be trivial to support seeking in an uncompressed PCM stream though, since the byte offsets can be trivially mapped to sample numbers.

-The other problem I found was that none of the recent music I\'d ripped showed up.
-It seems that they\'d been ripped with the `.oga` file extension rather than `.ogg`.
+The other problem I found was that none of the recent music I'd ripped showed up.
+It seems that they'd been ripped with the `.oga` file extension rather than `.ogg`.
 This change appears to have been made in [bug 543306](http://bugzilla.gnome.org/show_bug.cgi?id=543306 "Bug 543306 – Use oga (Ogg Vorbis, audio) as the default extension extension for adding music to collection"), but the reasoning seems suspect: the [guidelines from